nocillax/it-NXInventra/docs/PRD3.md

 ### 4.3 CustomField

+Aggregations (e.g., averages, counts) are calculated dynamically based on numeric field types.
+No validation is enforced on field names or semantics; users may create arbitrary fields.

 | Field         | Type                                             | Notes          |
 | ------------- | ------------------------------------------------ | -------------- |
 | id            | UUID                                             | PK             |